h5py/h5py/docs/high/dataset.rst

        of 3-tuples, like the ``external=`` parameter to :meth:`Group.create_dataset`.
 Otherwise, it is ``None``.

+       For untrusted HDF5 files, inspect this before reading or writing dataset data.
+External storage entries can name files outside the HDF5 file, so HDF5 may read from or write to those paths when dataset data is accessed.

     .. attribute:: is_virtual

        True if this dataset is a :doc:`virtual dataset </vds>`, otherwise False.